everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

  - Work to compare performance of existing models with TxGNN has made significant progress and our first experimental runs are now complete.
 Ongoing work will compare this method with our baseline KGML-xDTD approach. ([#586](https://github.com/everycure-org/matrix/issues/586))
 - We now have the ability to perform multiple folds of cross validation in the modeling and evaluation suite.
 This should enable us to better estimate stability and confidence in our model predictions ([#587](https://github.com/everycure-org/matrix/issues/587))
 - We have implemented the ability to run a full comparison of treat scores using various embedding models, such as Node2Vec, PubmedBERT, and OpenAI ([#301](https://github.com/everycure-org/matrix/issues/301).

+## Next Steps 🔮

+The best way to see what is on our agenda is to check our [sprint board](https://github.com/orgs/everycure-org/projects/2/views/6).

 [^1]: Note RTX KG2 upgrade to 2.10 has already been tested and will be part of our next data release.
 We want to create this release to enable people to run tests also with the older version and compare results to existing model results on the older version.